Abraham Lincoln: Most-Admired President of the United States

 Years as US President

-November 6, 1860 was a remarkable day for Abraham Lincoln when he was elected as the 16th President of the USA by defeating Southern Democrats and Constitutional Union Party.
+November 6, 1860 was a remarkable day for Abraham Lincoln when he was elected as the 16th President of the nation by defeating Southern Democrats and Constitutional Union Party.
 The first president from Republican part, Lincoln won due to sheer support from the West and the North despite the fact that the South was totally against him.
 As the president, Lincoln tactically supported Corwin Amendments passed in 1861 to protect the nation against slavery.
 Although the South was against him, but he did not hold any grudge and went on improving this province.
 Lincoln created a solid cabinet team and some of his political rivals were also included there as he always believed in the theory, “Hold your friends close and your enemies closer.”

 The main achievement during his tenure as the president of the US was of course the handling of the Civil War that happened from 1861 to 1865.
 The Emancipation Proclamation was yet another order issued by which so many slaves were freed and he was ushered with lots of praise and affection.
 Abraham Lincoln was instrumental in passing the Homestead Act, where squatters could take up to 160 acres of land after living for more than five years.